 NVARCHAR allow UTF-16 encoding only, and remain unchanged.

 This feature may provide significant storage savings, depending on the character set in use.
-For example, changing an existing column data type with ASCII strings from
+For example, changing an existing column data type with Latin strings from

 Resumable online index create allows an index create operation to pause and resume later from where the operation was paused or failed, instead of restarting from the beginning.